valaxy/timer/readme.md

 // instantiate a Timer
 var timer = new Timer({
+    interval: 1000, // default is 1000ms
     task: function () {
         console.log('task execute')
         this.next() // you must call next() to run next this task }
 })

-// start the timer and it will run task over and over again at a 1000ms interval(default) timer.start()
+// start the timer and it will run task over and over again at the interval timer.start()

 // stop the timer
 timer.stop()

+// immediate execute task
+timer.immediate()
 ```

 # Introduction